faketechlabsberlin/Travel-20/README.md

 - Data Science:

 # Features:
-- chose your destination of travel and check which restrictions are currently in place at the given location, as well as requirements you will need to fulfil upon return to your country of departure
+- choose your destination of travel and check which restrictions are currently in place at the given location, as well as requirements you will need to fulfil upon return to your country of departure
-- browse safest locations (based on reported cases from last 7 days per 100k) - chose locations worldwide or within EU
+- browse safest locations (based on reported cases from last 7 days per 100k) - choose locations worldwide or within EU

 # Interface:
 ![Main Page](UX\Interface\Deliverables\INTERFACE_09_Homepage_2x.png?raw=true "Main Page View")